MiDataInt/mdi-manager/README.md

 ### System requirements

 The MDI manager utility and the Stage 2 web apps are R programs.
-Accordingly R must be installed on the host machine.
+Accordingly, R must be installed on the host machine.
 See:

 <https://www.r-project.org/>

 We recommend updating to the most recent stable R release prior to installing the MDI.
-Similar to [https://www.bioconductor.org/](Bioconductor), code versions are tied to specific releases of R (hint: you can install multiple R versions on your computer).
+Similar to [https://www.bioconductor.org/](Bioconductor), MDI installations are tied to specific releases of R (hint: you can install multiple R versions on your computer).

 ### Install the server manager and framework